noahdrakes/BSTIndexing/README.md

 # BSTIndexing (CSIII Final Project)

-~How to Run~
+How to Run

-Compile Program by using g++ to compile 'BSTIndexing.cpp' file.
+- Compile Program by using g++ to compiler 'BSTIndexing.cpp' file.
-Then run './a.out'.
+- Run './a.out'.

 Reason For Choosing Data Structure
   BST